2. The Personal Impersonalized: Contents Beyond a Christmas Card

 [1] Many years later, on 30 November 1947, this line (30) from Animula returns to Eliot, verbatim, as a self-reference.
 He does so in a highly contemplative, soul-searching letter to Emily Hale, in which he probes his profound “strains” and “torments of mind” over the last months; with confused, multi-faceted regret, Eliot believes that she, Emily, is the only one with whom he had even the vaguest chance of happiness.
 As for the rest of his life: “I have a probably superstitious, and possibly self-pityingly, lachrymose, feeling that I have not many years, that there is something important I ought to do with them, and that I probably shall have postponed doing it ‘leaving disordered papers in a dusty room’ […].”
 (From The Eliot-Hale Letters, ed.
 John Haffenden, The Estate of T. S. Eliot, 2022.)

 [2] “Boudin”—“blown to pieces” (33)—is particularly contra-Prufrockian, inasmuch as the figure indeed dares to disturb the world.
 The name, perhaps coincidently, irresistibly signals the French anarchist Martial Bourdin: armed with a bomb, Bourdin famously (and accidently) blows himself up February 1894, in what seems like an attempted attack on London’s Greenwich Observatory, an obvious symbol of civilized order.
 Eliot spells the name only slightly differently in Animula.
 (Joseph Conrad’s 1907 novel, The Secret Agent, is formulated around the Greenwich incident.)
 But, in a letter to Dudley Fitts, 6 June 1940, Eliot writes that, although the three names in Animula were not meant to suggest anyone, he nonetheless did “have a particular person in mind: a writer I used to know” who was “blown to pieces”: Eliot does not mention a name, but the reference points to T. E. Hulme, the essayist, critic, and minor poet who, in September 1917 in the Belgium trenches during World War I, aged thirty-four, was shelled.
-Eliot thought highly of Hulme’s conservative, anti-Romantic critical tenants—what might be called his classicism.
-Eliot writes to Morris Gilbert, 10 September 1942, about how the three names in Animula were not intended as particular, identifiable people.
+Eliot thought highly of Hulme’s conservative, anti-Romantic critical tenets—what might be called his classicism.
+Eliot writes to Morris Gilbert, 10 September 1942, about how the three names in Animula were not intended to be identifiable.

 [4] 3 April 1945: from The Eliot-Hale Letters, ed.
 John Haffenden, The Estate of T. S. Eliot, 2022.
 Eliot, interestingly, in this letter argues that his poetry after 1926 ceases to express "futility."